 5. Go above and beyond with customer service.

 Zappos is an online retailer that uses customer service to set itself apart from its competitors.
 Every customer service representative at Zappos is expected to make the customer happy no matter the cost.
-In his book, Delivering Happiness: A Path to Profits, Passion, and Purpose, Tony Hsieh, CEO of Zappos, said, "We must never lose our sense of urgency in making improvements.
-We must never settle for ‘good enough,' because good is the enemy of great. "
+In his book, Delivering Happiness: A Path to Profits, Passion, and Purpose, the late Tony Hsieh, then CEO of Zappos, said, “We must never lose our sense of urgency in making improvements.
+We must never settle for ‘good enough,' because good is the enemy of great. ”

 Zappos doesn't shy away from this belief either, as service reps are expected to spend at least 80% of their day speaking with customers.
 If a customer is unhappy, the rep has the authority to refund purchases, send out free products, or provide a unique accommodation.
 This builds a strong emotional connection with their customers who feel Zappos truly values their business.

 This ideology has paid off for Zappos as the company hit $1 billion in sales during its first 10 years.
-In 2015, Forbes reported the company exceeded $2 billion in annual revenue.

 6. Build up trust with your customers.